 In the USA, home daycare insurance is quite common, but in Canada and other countries, it’s less common.

 What is Home Daycare Insurance?

-Home Daycare insurance help cover legal and medical expenses for at-home daycare providers.
-Even though home daycares have fewer kids in their care, expenses can add up, if sued.
+Home Daycare insurance helps cover legal and medical expenses for at-home daycare providers.
+Even though home daycares have fewer kids in their care, expenses can add up if sued.